 Perhaps there are also ontological implications in this notion.
 From subatomic particles scaling up to galactic clusters with alternating degrees of antifragility and fragility at every network layer.
 Save this thought for another time…

 2. Modernity’s Denial of Antifragility

 Much of society’s resources goes into taming and reducing disorder.

 - Fridges keep food fresh by narrowing the temperature range

 - Dampening systems keep skyscrapers from wobbling from wind and earthquakes

 - Fuses protect electrical appliances from excess current damage

 - Safety rails in high places protect people from falling to their death

 - Insurance protects bank accounts from going bust from unexpected accidents/misfortunes

-The problem is we’re shielding disorder not just from fragile systems, but from antifragile systems too.
+The problem is we’re shielding disorder not just for fragile systems, but for antifragile ones too.
 This denial stems from a lack of understanding of antifragility.
-And also, our institutions have not been designed to take care of antifragile.
-Maybe this is partly because the rate of social, economic, and technological change has been so fast these past several decades.
+Our institutions have been designed and evolved to manage fragile systems, rather than nurture antifragile ones.

 “Modernity corresponds to the systematic extraction of humans from their randomness-laden ecology—physical and social, even epistemological.
 Modernity is not just the postmedieval, postagrarian, and postfeudal historical period as defined in sociology textbooks.
 It is rather the spirit of an age marked by rationalization (naive rationalism), the idea that society is understandable, hence must be designed, by humans.
 With it was born statistical theory, hence the beastly bell curve.
 So was linear science.
 So was the notion of “efficiency”—or optimization.”